shorebirdtech/docs/docs/faq.md

 we can make this smaller when that becomes a priority.
 If size is a blocker for you, please let us know!

+### What does Shorebird store on disk and where?

+The Shorebird updater (included in your application when you build your app with Shorebird) caches the latest downloaded patch in the same cache directory that Flutter uses for caching compiled shaders or compiled Dart code.
+On Android, this is located in `/data/user/0/com.example.app/code_cache/shorebird_updater` although the base of that path is provided by the Android system and can change dynamically at runtime.

+The Shorebird command line tools (e.g. `shorebird patch`) are installed on disk in `$HOME/.shorebird`, including bringing a copy of Flutter and Dart as well as the Shorebird release tools themselves.
+This is similar to how the `flutter` command works.

+[Uninstall](uninstall.md) has details on how to remove Shorebird from your system should you choose.

 ### How does this relate to Flutter Hot Reload?

 Flutter's Hot reload is a development-time-only feature.
 Code push is for